 The Environmental Impact Statement (EIS) was published on December 23, 2020, and the public comment period concluded on February 8, 2021.
 The NASED held virtual community meetings and comments could also be emailed at any time.

 NASED also says a separate and specific archeological inventory survey (AIS) is currently happening, although not a requirement of the EIS.
 This AIS is to ensure no historical or culturally significant resources are impacted.

 The New Aloha Stadium Entertainment District is being touted as a Public-Private Partnership (P3), meaning the selected developer will blend public state funds with the resources of the private development businesses to flexibly leverage the best of both the public and private sectors.

-Officials from the NASED have been attending pubic and community meetings over the past months, sharing conceptual drawings of what the new Oahu stadium might look like.
+Officials from the NASED attended public and community meetings in 2019 and early 2020, sharing conceptual drawings of what the new O‘ahu stadium might look like.
 These different options show how different locations for the new Aloha Stadium can provoke different development around it.
 The developers and design teams will explore these options and others before finalizing an ideal design for the new Aloha Stadium.

 In all options, it is expected that stadium games, events, and swap meets will continue without interruption.

 This plan tears down the current stadium and reconstructs a new stadium on top of the current site.
 According to the environmental impact statement preparation notice, the old stadium would be incrementally demolished and replaced, allowing for use of the stadium throughout construction.

 The new Aloha Stadium would be west of the current facility.
 In this scenario, the existing stadium would remain completely operational while the new stadium is being built.
 The demolition site of the old Aloha Stadium would be repurposed as an outdoor performance venue and community recreation space.